curl/everything-curl/libcurl-http-cookies.md

 to be stored in the client, and are then supposed to get sent back again in requests that matches the host and path requirements that were specified along with the cookie when it came from the server (using the `Cookie:` header).
-On the modern web of today, sites are known to sometimes use very large numbers of cookies.
+On the modern web of today, sites are known to sometimes use large numbers of cookies.

 ## Cookie engine